peterrod54/Utilities/README.md

 ## What's Next

 While the **_LogSpear_** utility is not (_in and of itself_) the log management solution alluded to earlier, it is nevertheless at the core of its foundation.
 If you're interested in deploying an _enterprise-wide, cost-effective_ log management solution, we can arrange an in-depth discussion and demo: [Peter](mailto:peter@variacom.com)

-While the **_LogSpear_** utility is not (_in and of itself_) the log management solution alluded to earlier, it is nevertheless its foundation.
-If you're interested in deploying an _enterprise-wide, cost-effective_ log management solution, then please reach out for a discussion and arrange a demo: [Peter](mailto:peter@variacom.com)